plausible/website/_posts/2020-11-11-privacy-web-analytics-and-do-i-need-a-privacy-policy-for-my-website-1.md

 Here are some examples of Plausible Analytics customers who've mentioned their use of Plausible in their privacy policies.

+Here's how Oatly [mentions](https://www.oatly.com/en-us/cookie-policy) us:

+> All users visiting our website - including visitors clicking ”No thanks" Anonymous analytical data will be stored to Plausible, in order to track the usage of a website without collecting any personal data or personally identifiable information.
+Cookies are not set and all data is in aggregate only.

 Here's how System76 [discloses](https://system76.com/privacy-2021) their use of Plausible:

 > Our website uses Plausible Analytics to help us understand visitor trends and the effectiveness of our marketing outreach.
 We chose Plausible Analytics because it is a privacy-focused company and platform that eschews personally identifiable information in favor of anonymous aggregate data.
 See the Plausible Analytics Data Policy.